-Parents may authorize Central Nine Career Center to allow the student to self-administer non-prescribed medications.
-Student and parents must fill out this form, which is available in the Student Services Office.
+Parents/Guardians may authorize Central Nine Career Center to allow the student to self-administer non-prescribed medications.
+Students and parents/guardians must fill out this form, which is available in the Student Services Office.
 A physician does not have to authorize such medication.

-If a student is found using or possessing a non-prescribed medication, over the counter supplement or CBD product without parent authorization, s/he will be brought to the Dean of Students' office and the parents will be contacted for authorization.
+If a student is found using or possessing a non-prescribed medication, over the counter supplement or CBD product without parent authorization, s/he will be brought to the Dean of Students' office and the parents/guardians will be contacted for authorization.
 The medication will be confiscated until written authorization is received.